 With an estimated 2 million people coming to visit the City Hall Market every year, it is the most famous Christmas market in Hamburg.

 Right outside the impressive City Hall, there are around 80 stalls where various artists and craftsmen showcase their creations.
 You can find plenty of unique jewellery pieces and handmade Christmas ornaments.

 Whenever I visit Christmas markets, I abstain from buying ornaments because I don’t have my own place yet.
-I still like to walk around and marvel at the level of craftsmanship.
+I still like to walk around and marvel at the level of craftsmanship behind the products.
 And if all the walking happens to wear you out, there are of course plenty of stalls where you can refuel with some festive dishes and drinks!